The Financial Aid Application Process

 The IRS Data Retrieval Tool (DRT) is available for applicants and parents who have already filed their federal income tax returns.
 Using the DRT enables applicants to load their income information directly from the IRS into their FAFSA, helping to avoid errors and reducing the chances that the applicant’s FAFSA information will need to be verified by the Financial Aid Office at a later date.

 Depending on the applicant’s individual circumstances, parental information may be required for the FAFSA.
 If parental information is required but you feel that you cannot provide this information, please contact our office to discuss your options.

 Central Maine Community College’s school code for the FAFSA is 005276.
 You will need to include this number on your FAFSA in order for the College to receive your FAFSA information.

-Approximately one week after your FAFSA has been submitted, the College will receive it electronically from the Federal Processing Center.
-(The College begins downloading FAFSAs for the upcoming fall semester in early March).
+The College begins downloading FAFSAs for the upcoming fall semester in late October..
 If you are an incoming student who has already been accepted into a degree or certificate program at the College, or if you are a returning CMCC student, you will be contacted once your FAFSA information has been received.
 If additional documentation is needed to support your FAFSA information, we will send you a letter requesting it.
 If no additional information is needed, your Financial Aid Award Letter will be sent to you detailing the aid programs and amounts that you are eligible to receive and any additional steps that may be required.